Cosmic Ray Magnetohydrodynamics: A New Two-Moment Framework with Numerical Implementation: Numerical Tests of the CR subsystem

 \cite{JiangOh2018} calculated the analytical solution of this problem, and by comparing it with our simulations in the left panel of \autoref{fig:1Dstream}, we see our numerical results match very well with the analytical solutions except for the central regions in the $F_{\rm cr}$ panel.
 In the central plateau where $\nabla \mathcal{E}_{\rm cr}=0$, the time derivative $\partial F_{\rm cr}/\partial t$ can no longer be neglected and the theoretical expectation above is not valid.
 To test that numerical diffusion produced by the advection term does not overwhelm true physical solutions, we do the same streaming test in a moving gas background, where the background gas uniformly moves at a constant velocity $u=1$.
 This background movement should only introduce an additional $4u\mathcal{E}_{\rm cr}/3$ term in the steady $F_{\rm cr}$ (\autoref{eq:frontspeed}), causing the center of $\mathcal{E}_{\rm cr}$ profile to drift at $4u/3$ on top of the previous solution.
 In the right panel of \autoref{fig:1Dstream} we show numerical results for the moving gas background, which agrees well with the analytic steady solution.
 We also measure the $L1$ errors in $\mathcal{E}_{\rm cr}$ at $t=0.3$ in our simulations with varying resolutions, and show in the bottom panel that the errors roughly decrease at a rate $\propto N_x^{-1.34}$ where $N_x$ is the cell number.
 Although we use a second-order scheme for this test, the scattering coefficients $\sigma_\pm^{L,R}$ depend on $\mathcal{E}_{\rm cr}$ but are treated as fixed parameters here.
 As a result, the method is not fully implicit, and the actual spatial convergence lies between first and second order.

-Numerical results are stable in our $\sigma_{0,\rm st}=1$ tests, but we can increase the dimensionless prefactor $\sigma_{0,\rm st}$ by $100$ times so that the original $\Delta t$ violates the stability condition \autoref{eq:stabcriterion}.
-For this experiment, shown in the left column of \autoref{fig:1Dstability}, we see both $\mathcal{E}_{\rm cr}$ and $F_{\rm cr}$ are choppy in the central plateau instead of connecting the left and right fronts smoothly.
+Numerical results remain stable in our tests with $\widetilde{\sigma}_{0,\rm st}=1$.
+However, as $\widetilde{\sigma}_{0,\rm st}$ increases in \autoref{eq:stscatt}, the magnitude of overshoot around $\nabla P_{\rm cr}$ extrema also grows, leading to stronger numerical oscillations.
+This behavior demands a tighter time step constraint to gradually suppress the oscillations rather than let them amplify into instabilities, consistent with the stability condition given by \autoref{eq:stabcriterion}.
+To further test this criterion, we increase the dimensionless prefactor $\widetilde{\sigma}_{0,\rm st}$ by a factor of 100, such that the original timestep $\Delta t$ now violates the stability condition.
+In this experiment (left column of \autoref{fig:1Dstability}), we see both $\mathcal{E}_{\rm cr}$ and $F_{\rm cr}$ are choppy in the central plateau instead of connecting the left and right fronts smoothly.
 We then reduce $\Delta t$ by a factor of 0.1, as shown in the middle panels, which still can not fully stabilize the system.
 With a further reduction of $\Delta t$ by a factor 0.1, so that the stability condition is satisfied, the right column shows that stability is again recovered.
 This result lends support to our stability criterion as a useful time-step constraint for mitigating numerical instabilities in scenarios involving streaming-driven scattering terms.

 Note that the simulations demonstrated in \autoref{fig:1Dstability} were performed with a 1st-order method, so that the numerical scheme aligns with our von Neumann stability analysis presented in \autoref{append:timestep}.
 All other simulations in this paper were run with a 2nd-order scheme (VL2 integrator $+$ piecewise linear reconstruction).
 In practice we find that second-order methods usually deliver better performance with relaxed time-step constraints (see \autoref{fig:1Dstability_vl2}).
 Nonetheless, we still prescribe our stability condition as a practical guideline.